University of Reading cookie policy

 Bursaries

-The Department for Education provides a bursary of £27,000 to help with your living expenses during your training.
+The Department for Education is providing a tax-free bursary of £28,000 to eligible students starting courses in September 2024, to help with your living expenses during your training.
 You do not need to apply for the bursary and it will be paid automatically to eligible candidates in 10 monthly instalments from mid-October.

 You can find further details of amounts and eligibility criteria on the Get into Teaching website.